spacetelescope/notebook-infrastructure/docs/ci_operators_guide.md

 - **Manual Execution**: You can manually trigger the execution of all notebooks for immediate validation.
 - **Complete Overhaul**: A comprehensive action is available for a full re-execution and HTML regeneration, to be used selectively.

+### Troubleshooting Guide for Jupyter Notebook CI System

+When contributing to a GitHub project using a Continuous Integration (CI) system for Jupyter notebooks, encountering issues during the process is common.
+This troubleshooting guide aims to help you navigate through common problems, especially during pull request (PR) checks and notebook execution.

+#### Finding Errors During PR Checks

+1. **Check the PR Status and Details**: Whenever you submit a PR, the CI system initiates a series of automated checks.
+If there's an issue, the status section of the PR will indicate a failure.
+Click on the "Details" link next to the failed check to view the logs.

+2. **Review Automated Feedback**: The CI system provides feedback and error messages directly in the PR conversation or in the checks section.
+Look for any error messages or warnings that could indicate what went wrong.

+#### Handling Transient Data Access Errors

+1. **Identify the Error**: Sometimes, notebooks fail due to transient issues like temporary network problems or external resource unavailability.
+These errors often include messages like "timeout," "connection error," or "resource temporarily unavailable."

+2. **Re-Run the Notebook Execution**: If you suspect a transient error, you can re-trigger the CI checks.
+Typically, you can do this by adding a commit to your PR (even a small change like updating documentation or a comment in your notebook) or by using any re-run functionality provided by the CI system.

+#### Addressing Common Notebook Execution Errors

+1. **Requirements Issues**: Ensure that all dependencies required by your notebook are correctly listed and available.
+This includes checking the `requirements.txt` file or any other dependency management system in use.
+If a dependency is missing or there's a version conflict, your notebook might fail to execute properly.

+2. **Syntax or Runtime Errors**: Review the execution logs for any Python syntax errors or exceptions thrown during runtime.
+These errors are usually well-documented in the logs, indicating the cell that caused the issue and the traceback.

+3. **Output Validation Failures**: If your notebook uses output validation (e.g., with `pytest nbval`), ensure that the outputs in your notebook match the expected results.
+Fluctuations in data or non-deterministic outputs can cause these checks to fail.

+4. **Security Issues**: The Bandit security check might flag potentially insecure code.
+Review the Bandit report linked in the PR checks section and address any highlighted issues.

+#### General Tips for Troubleshooting

+- **Local Testing**: Before submitting your PR, run your notebook locally from start to finish in a clean environment.
+This can help catch issues early on.
+- **Isolate Changes**: If you're having trouble identifying the cause of a failure, try isolating changes to see if a specific modification is causing the issue.
+- **Seek Help**: If you're stuck, don't hesitate to ask for help in the PR comments.
+The project maintainers or other contributors might offer valuable insights.

+Remember, troubleshooting CI issues is often a process of trial and error.
+Patience and persistence are key to resolving these challenges and successfully contributing to the project.

 ## Conclusion

 This CI system offers a streamlined, automated process for managing and maintaining Jupyter notebooks.
 Your role as a contributor is vital in upholding the quality and functionality of these notebooks.